wmde/wikibase-rest-api-proposal/README.md

 The schema can be previewed at https://wmde.github.io/wikibase-rest-api-proposal

 The specification follows some [general API design principles](PRINCIPLES.md).
-Some existing Wikibase APIs have not been included in purpose.
+Some existing Wikibase APIs have not been included on purpose.
 You can read more in the [scope document](SCOPE.md).

 ## Development

-This project is using a Javascript tool chain to build an openapi specification and a user interface to show it.
+This project is using a Javascript tool chain to build an OpenAPI specification and a user interface to show it.

 ### Prerequisites